njukenanli/ChemBart_Planner/CB_Planner/functions/ChemBart/readme.md

 > rdkit

 ## Demo ##

 In the directory "Demo4How2RunChemBart", there are some main.py files to show how to run ChemBart models.

+[single_step_demo.ipynb](./Demo4How2RunChemBart/single_step_demo.ipynb) gives examples on how to run single step models for synthesis, temperature and policy-value